SonicCloudOrg/soniccloudorg.github.io/src/en/doc/doc-rest.md

 sib remote connect --host xxx.xxx.xxx.xxx --port xxxxx
 ```
 3. Done!
-4. After the request, the device will enter the `occupied` state, remember to initiate the **release device** request again after the request is completed.
+4. After the request, the device will enter the `occupied` state, remember to initiate the **release device** request again after use.